 The MSW program has a priority deadline as indicated at the top of the How to Apply page.
-However, the program accepts applications on a rolling basis; applications are reviewed as they are received.
-This means the earlier you submit your completed application, the more likely you are to be accepted into the program track (2 or 3 year) and concentration (children, youth, and families or behavior health) you prefer.
-Applications are currently being accepted!
+However, the program accepts applications on a rolling basis thereafter until the cohort is full.
+This means that the earlier you submit your completed application, the more likely you are to be accepted into the program.

 *For International applicants (i.e., applicants with transcripts from colleges and universities outside the USA) the admissions deadline is May 1st.
 All documents from international applicants must be received by May 1, 2016.